 - Community Foundation of Boulder County (supporting needs of those directly affected and the needs of our community to heal)

 20th Judicial District Virtual Courtroom Access

-Next Court date is May 25, 2021 at 8:15 am for a Status Conference.
-For virtual court information for the 20th Judicial District, please click this link.
+For the King Soopers Case virtual Courtroom, click here.
+For other virtual court information for the 20th Judicial District, please click this link.
 The most updated link will be on the 20th Judicial District homepage, then click on Virtual Courtroom Information, then the link on the top that says “For a PDF spreadsheet of all judicial officers’ access codes, please click here.”